Funding Your Study Abroad Experience

 - Review the study abroad program offerings you are interested in as costs vary for each program.
-Costs for your program may include tuition/fees, room and board, travel expenses, passport and visa costs, local transportation, books and supplies, phone/internet and personal expenses.
+Costs for your program may include tuition/fees, living expenses, travel expenses, passport and visa costs, local transportation, books, course materials, supplies, equipment, phone/internet and personal expenses.

 - Meet with study abroad advisor to discuss your program options and visit the website at California State San Bernardino Study Abroad.